artmatsak/horace/README.md

 GRACE leverages the OpenAI API to implement a human-like chatbot that's capable of retrieving information from a knowledge base and processing the customers' requests via an API backend.
 It showcases how large language models can be made to interact with external systems for knowledge retrieval and performing actions in the real world.
 Learn more in the [announcement blog post](https://artmatsak.com/post/grace/).

-**Update March 11, 2023:** GRACE now uses the `gpt-3.5-turbo` model with OpenAI's new chat completion API.
-This enables 10x API cost savings compared to the previously used `text-davinci-003` model.
+**Update March 11, 2023:** GRACE can now use the `gpt-3.5-turbo` model with OpenAI's new chat completion API.
+This enables 10x API cost savings compared to the default `text-davinci-003` model, but the chatbot performance may be slightly worse.
+See `config.yaml`.

 The default configuration implements an AI assistant for Death Star, an imaginary Star Wars-themed restaurant in Cupertino, CA. The assistant is instructed to impersonate Jedi Master Yoda.